FrederikLeed/inventory-collector/README.md

 ## Deployment methods

-### 1. Group Policy with scheduled task.
+### 1. Group Policy with scheduled task

 You can import the sample GPO provided in this repo.
 "Device - Deploy Inventory Collector" just remember to change the path where the script is located

 ![Alt text](image.png)